-each data packet having identification information identifying whether the data packet is of the first or the second type, and second address information, the second address information of each data packet of the first type being decoded in the first partitioned manner for identifying the bus signal distributor/interface, and the second address information of each data packet of the second type being decoded in the second unpartitioned manner for identifying the authorized function.
+- each data packet having identification information identifying whether the data packet is of the first or the second type, and second address information, - the second address information of each data packet of the 35 first type being decoded in the first partitioned manner for identifying the bus signal distributor/interface, and

-11. The bus interface as set forth in claim 9, wherein
+- the second address information of each data packet of the second type being decoded in the second unpartitioned manner for identifying the authorized multi-media function. - 11.
+The computer system as set forth in claim 9, wherein - the identification information of each token packet identifies the token packet as the first, the second, or a third type instead, and each token packet further includes second address information, - the bus interface further comprises logic to serially receive token packets of the third type to serially facilitate authorization by the bus controller for data transactions between the authorized multi-media functions, - both the first and the second address information of each token packet of the third type being decoded in the second unpartitioned manner for identifying two authorized multi-media functions.

-the identification information of each token packet identifies the token packet as the first, the second, or a third type, and each token packet further includes second address information, the bus interface further comprises logic for serially receiving token packets of the third type for serially facilitating authorization by the bus controller for data transactions between the authorized functions, both the first and the second address information of each token packet of the third type being decoded in the second unpartitioned manner for identifying two authorized functions.
+12. The computer system as set forth in claim 11, wherein each bus interface further comprises logic to serially exchange data packets of a first type with the bus controller, or to facilitate exchanges of data packets of a second type between the bus controller and authorized multi-media functions, and between authorized multi-media functions,

-12. The bus interface as set forth in claim 11, wherein the bus interface further comprises logic for serially exchanging data packets of a first type with the bus controller, or facilitating exchanges of data packets of a second type between the bus controller and authorized functions, and between authorized functions, each data packet having identification information identifying whether the data packet is of the first or the second type, and at least third address information, the at least third address information of each data packet of the first type being decoded in the first partitioned manner for identifying the bus interface, and the at least third address information of each data packet of the second type being decoded in the second unpartitioned manner for identifying at least one authorized 45 function.
+- each data packet having identification information identifying whether the data packet is of the first or the second type, and at least third address information, - the at least third address information of each data packet of the first type being decoded in the first partitioned manner for identifying the bus interface, and - the at least third address information of each data packet of the second type being decoded in the second unpartitioned manner for identifying at least one authorized multi-media function.